Ahmed-Abdelgaber/Problem_Solving/01-basic-challenges/first-non-repeating/readme.md

 # Challenge: Find First Non-Repeating Character

-This challenge is similar to the last.
-So if you understood that, you should be able to get this one on your own.

 ## Instructions

 Write a function called `findFirstNonRepeatingCharacter` that takes in a string and returns the first non-repeating character in the string.